rakeshbs/rakeshbs.github.io/_posts/2016/2016-09-05-melancholia.md

 >
 >Do you feel an immense desire to save children, when you see them on the streets? <br/>
 >
->Do you feel like a hypocrite, someone feels superior just because "your thoughts are so noble"? <br/>
+>Do you feel like a hypocrite, someone who feels superior just because "your thoughts are so noble"? <br/>
 >
 >Do you feel you were chosen and you are special? <br/>